About Criminal Records

 Do I Need a Lawyer?

-Firstly, what is the opportunity cost of having a criminal record?
+What is the opportunity cost of having a criminal record?

 That is; what travel visa, mining job, security clearance or insurance will you not get or even lose if you have a criminal record?
 What value does that have to you in terms of missed opportunities and income?
 The chances are that the cost of failing to have a conviction spent outweighs the cost of legal fees.
 The fees expense might be a worthy investment in your future.